mrghg/gemma/inversion_specifications/NAME-RHIME/overview.md

 # RHIME inverse model specification

-This document is to describe features of the inverse modelling system, which is common to all gases.
-Species-specific features or modifications should be noted in the accompanying file for each species.
+Transport model and inversion setup for the Univeristy of Bristol Regional Hierarchical Inverse Modelling Environment (RHIME).
+The following applies to all species, unless specified in a species specific file in this folder.

 ## Transport model

-NAME model (version 7.2) developped by the UK Met Office (Muller et al. 2013) : it is a Langrangian particle model that we run backward in time.
+NAME model (version 7.2) developped by the UK Met Office (Muller et al. 2013), a Langrangian particle model that we run backwards in time for each measurement site used in the inversion.

 ### Scope

-- Domain (lon, lat range, or "global"): covering from 10.73N to 79.06N and from 97.9W to 39.38E.
+- Domain: 10.73°N to 79.06°N and from 97.9°W to 39.38°E.
 - Period: 2018-01-01 to 2023-01-01

 ### Meteorology

 The meteorological fields from the UK Met Office Unified Model are used.
-The model is run on a grid of horizontal resolution 0.0135degree x 0.0135degree (Manning and Redington et al. 2021).
+The model is run on a grid of horizontal resolution 0.0135° x 0.0135° over the UK (Manning and Redington et al. 2021).
 Vertically, it uses 57 levels, expanding to 12.2km.

 ### Model input parameters

-The langragian transport model is used with a release of 20000 particules/hour.
-The sites and altitude used as input are described in the species specific files.
+The langragian transport model is used with a release of 20000 particles/hour.
+Particles are released from the measurement altitude ± X m.
+Particles are tracked for 30 days prior to the measurement, or until they leave the domain.

 ## Inversion approach